 Indigenous Australian students may seek advice or referral from the Indigenous Student Services Officers toother university or external services, related to their academic or personal situation.
-This may include: Centrelink/Abstudy; health and well-being services; cadetships/scholarship opportunities; accommodation services.
+This may include: Centrelink/Abstudy; health and well-being services; cadetships/scholarship opportunities; Living at La Trobe.

 Promotion of Indigenous Australian Cultures and Issues

 Indigenous Student Services units at all campuses during the academic year may host events which promote engagement with Indigenous Australian people, cultures and significant issues.
 These events are sponsored by the university.

 Job Seeking - Where an Indigenous Australian student gives permission, e-mails from Indigenous Student Services Officers or the University’s Indigenous Workforce Engagement Advisor may be received to a university email address only highlighting existing vacancies within local or broader communities.
 Specific graduate employment sessions are available through Careers and Employment Services available at all campuses.

 Casual employment – Indigenous Student Services units may engage students to undertake general and specific roles as part of event planning and community engagement activities.

 The Manager, Indigenous Student Recruitment, can provide information about the University's application and selection process and about arranging school visits to any of the La Trobe University campuses.

 Please contact us on (03) 9479 3464 or firstname.lastname@example.org

 Register online as a La Trobe Indigenous Australian alumni student to receive updated information on events/activities that are being undertaken by the Office of the Director, Indigenous Education, and the University.